philchute/ASP-site/wwwroot/markdown/ccgs.md

 ### Star Wars: The Deckbuilding Game

 [Star Wars: The Deckbuilding Game](https://en.wikipedia.org/wiki/Star_Wars:_The_Deckbuilding_Game) is a boxed CCG designed by Caleb Grace and published by Fantasy Flight Games in 2023.
 Several expansions have been released since then.

+### Vampire: The Eternal Struggle

+Vampire: The Eternal Struggle (originally titled Jyhad) is a CCG originally designed by Richard Garfield and published by Wizards of the Coast in 1994, then White Wolf Publishing from 1996 to 2010.
+Then in 2018 [Black Chantry Productions](https://www.blackchantry.com/) took over the publishing rights and has been printing new expansions as a living card game.

 ### ZU Tiles: Hime